 Conflicting interest groups across the region should recognize the sidewinder in the room.

-A broader vision for the Coso Range and its petroglyphs and hot springs might see the sacred lands of the Cosos returned to those Native Americans to whom it once belonged and for whom it remains the most sacred site on earth.
+A broader vision for the Coso Range and its petroglyphs and hot springs might see the sacred lands of the Cosos returned to those Native Americans to whom they once belonged and for whom they remain the most sacred site on earth.

 Such lands, once transferred, might be organized not into a National Park but a Tribal Park administered by and for the benefit of the indigenous peoples of the region.
 Or not.
 It would be up to them to decide their destiny.